Rille: Structures

 Rilles which show more than one structure are termed hybrid rilles.
 Rima Hyginus in Sinus Medii is an example, initially formed through a fault and subsequently subject to volcanic activity.

 Formation

 Precise formation mechanisms of rilles have yet to be determined.
 It is likely that the different types are formed by different processes.
 Common features shared by lunar rilles and similar structures on other bodies suggest that common causative mechanisms operate widely in the solar system.
-Leading theories include lava channels, collapsed lava tubes, near-surface dike intrusion, nuée ardente (pyroclastic cloud), subsidence of lava-covered basin and crater floors, and tectonic extension.
-On-site examination would be necessary to clarify exact methods.
+Leading hypotheses include lava channels, collapsed lava tubes, near-surface dike intrusion, nuée ardente (pyroclastic cloud), subsidence of lava-covered basin and crater floors, and tectonic extension.
+On-site examinations would be necessary to clarify the actual processes.

 Sinuous rilles

 According to NASA, the origin of lunar sinuous rilles remains controversial.
 The Hadley Rille is a 1.5 km wide and over 300 m deep sinuous rille.
 It is thought to be a giant conduit that carried lava from an eruptive vent far to the south.
 Topographic information obtained from the Apollo 15 photographs supports this possibility; however, many puzzles about the rille remain.